molecula/documentation/setting-up-featurebase/cloud/_posts/2022-01-30-creating-deployment.md

 --header 'Authorization: Bearer <IdToken>'
 ```

-The deployment name must be unique within the organization and only contain lower case alphanumeric, hyphen and underscore characters.
-You can have multiple deployments, so it’s important to name these something meaningful to you and your organization.
-For example, if you have a customer segmentation deployment and know you’ll have a full staging environment, you might want to name your production deployment as cust_seg_production and your staging deployment as cust_seg_staging.
-Clicking “Start” will start creating your deployment.
+The database name must be unique within the organization and only contain lower case alphanumeric, hyphen and underscore characters.
+You can have multiple databases, so it’s important to name these something meaningful to you and your organization.
+For example, if you have a customer segmentation database and know you’ll have a full staging environment, you might want to name your production database as cust_seg_production and your staging database as cust_seg_staging.
+Clicking “Start” will start creating your database.
 This can also be accomplished programmatically:

 **HTTP API Reference:**
 ```shell